appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 </dd>

 4. When the user completes the form and clicks the final Submit button, trigger an API to send the remaining or updated data to the server.

+With this setup, data is directly saved to the server as users click on the Next button.
+Additionally, you can implement functions to check tab status, open relevant tabs on login, and dynamically fetch and display stored data.